aardappel/lobster/docs/source/language_reference.md

         -   default boolean values `true` and `false` (same as `1` and `0`)

-    -   `float` : 32bit IEEE floating point number
+    -   `float` : 32/64bit IEEE floating point number

-    -   a function values, can be called just like normal functions.
+    -   a function value, can be called just like normal functions.
 See below.

 -   Reference values: